ASquidboi/Paradox/README.md

 Game is not published anywhere, and is nowhere near completed.

-To be completely honest it likely won't ever be finished, given its a beta.
+To be completely honest it likely won't ever be finished, given it is a beta.